braysia/CellTK/doc/CONFIGURE_YML.md

 In this case, it takes a series of images from op0, apply functions  example0 to example2, and finally save the transformed images in op1 folder.
 Note that images and output are specified only in the first and last operation, respectively.

-Typically, tracking uses this syntax so that it enables an incremental tracking with several algorithms.
+Typically, tracking uses this format so that it enables an incremental tracking with several algorithms.
 Objects which could not be tracked by the first algorithm are passed to the second algorithm, and so on.
 Tracking e.g.
 ```
 - - function: run_lap